Academics

 • Tutorial Time

-Students in the Senior School can seek extra help every school day from 2:30-3:00 pm during tutorial time.
-Teachers will be waiting happily in their classrooms, ready to answer any questions you may have.
-Students in the Junior School can seek extra help in ELL class, during arranged tutorial time and at advisor meetings.
+Students in the Senior School can seek extra help every school day after regular classes.
+Teachers will be in their class or students can email for a scheduled appointment.
+Junior School students can seek extra help in ELL class, during arranged tutorial time, or from their advisors.

 FAQ